The course material might change, so please watch this space regularly.

 Note: The course requires group work outside contact hours, which you might find demanding; therefore, reserve enough time every week.

 Link to Service Design Project Course Lectures on Tuesday evening starting at 18:00 (Helsinki time).

 Note!
 Grades and course certificates

 The teacher sends grades at least one month after the course to Aalto Open University Office.

-For grades and course certificates, please get in touch with firstname.lastname@example.org / Heikki Hassi at email@example.com
+For grades and course certificates, please contact firstname.lastname@example.org / Heikki Hassi at email@example.com, Planning Officer.

 Todistukset ja opintosuoritusotteet - in Finnish: http://avoin.aalto.fi/fi/studies/certificates/

 This course aims to initiate participants' ability to utilise individual service design expertise in the practical development of a current service design project with the company partner.
 Besides the project work, participants also listen to four lectures covering theoretical contemporary SD topics and two practical lectures.
 One session is dedicated to a guest speaker talk and a virtual visit to the service design agency.
 Participants are also requested to complete six group assignments and write about their results on Blogger.
 Assignments assist participants in furthering their company projects.
 Four project groups establish tight communication with companies' mentors through individual meetings outside teaching hours.
 Last, participants have two opportunities to present their project work and receive feedback from their mentors and peers.

 1. Extracting business requirements, visualising the experience from the user, front and back-end operations and connecting the system joins to create new or improved service concepts.